jrggaston/IoT_Certs_Bootstrapping/README.md

 The server requeries the certificates of its CA, and the certificate of the HTTPS server.
 Besides, it needs a database with the devices inventory.

-On the other hand, the device need to store it serial number, its factory date, and the IP and PORT of the server.
+On the other hand, the device needs to store its serial number, its factory date, and the IP and PORT of the server.